Also known as the Little River Fort, Fort Smith, and the Blockhouse Fort.

 Despite the fact that the fort had been abandoned by the Texas government, scattered Indian raids were still occurring, making the fort a continuing necessity for the local settlements.
 It was taken over and maintained by a local civilian named Moses Griffin, and during his tenure, the fort was known as Fort Griffin—not to be confused with three similarly named forts in Texas: Fort Griffin on the banks of the Brazos River, Fort Griffin in Shackelford County, and Fort Griffin in Jefferson County.

 Griffin eventually demolished the fort a few years after he took it over, and today, nothing survives of it except the nearby Fort Griffin Cemetery, where several of the Rangers killed in Bird’s Fight are buried.
-A historical marker at the intersection of West Main Street (County Road 436) and Wilson Valley Road reads:
+The cemetery is sited on private property about 650 feet south of a historical marker at the intersection of County Road 436 (Little River–Academy's West Main Street) where it crosses North Hartrick Loop (Hartrick Bluff Spur)/Wilson Valley Road.
+The marker reads:

 Site of a picket fort on Little River commonly called Fort Griffin; also known as Fort Smith and Little River Fort.
 Erected by Geo.
 B. Erath and 20 Texas Rangers in November, 1836 as a protection against Indians.
 Abandoned as a military post before the Santa Fe Expedition camped here, June 24-29, 1841 but used by settlers many years as a place of defense against the Indians.
 (Historical Marker 5027001986)